 Stretch Marks (Striae)

 Similar to pregnancy and weight gain/loss, developing stretch marks after breast augmentation is unpredictable.
 Woman with very little to no breast tissue or lax skin, those who have stretch marks on other parts of their body, and large implant selection are all risk factors for stretch marks after augmentation.
 If you already have stretch marks on your breast, they can become red or purple for 3-6 months due to the increased blood flow needed to heal your augmentation, but will fade over time.
+Since there is no curative treatment, waiting for them to mature and fade, while simultaneously aggressively hydrating skin with moisturizer to mitigate development of new striae, is the best option.

 Loss of Nipple Sensation (approximately 1% risk)